 Joint stiffness caused by misalignment can be a nerve-rattling experience for the nervous system.
 When the joints move, the nerves that are tightly wrapped around the spinal cord are cut off.
 Nerve interference, inflammation, and most notably, pain are all possible consequences of this.
 Sciatica pain is distressing and may surge up without warning (even after periods of resting simply sitting down).

 One of the finest things you can do for your body is to seek chiropractic treatment after a vehicle accident!
 It will enable your neuromusculoskeletal system to get complete and comprehensive therapy.
 Your neuromusculoskeletal system comprises your joints, muscles, and nerves.
 Each of these aspects of your body has an important impact on how effectively your bodily functions.
 If you want to assist with the healing process after a car accident in which the joints, muscles, and nerves are frequently harmed, seek expert chiropractic help right now.

-When you come to Zen Care Chiropractic, Dr. Jay Kang will give you a full assessment to see how we can help you recover from your car accident injury.
-We’ll create a care plan that’s tailored just for you, so that you can start on your path to wellness and get back to living your life without pain!
+When you come to Zen Care Physical Medicine, Dr. Jay Kang will give you a full assessment to see how we can help you recover from your car accident injury.
+We’ll create a care plan that’s tailored just for you so that you can start on your path to wellness and get back to living your life without pain!
 Contact us today to reserve a time for your first appointment.